The Mental Health Warrior Rock Anthem: Winnie the Pooh’s Crew Embraces the Power of SELF-HELP

 “I brought snacks,” Piglet added, handing me a carrot stick.
 “It’s a Mental Health Warrior party, after all.”

-Apparently, the Hundred Acre Wood rock band had reunited for one very important mission: to remind the world that Mental Health Warriors are stronger than ever.
+Apparently, the Hundred Acre Wood rock band had reunited for one very important mission: to remind the world that Mental Health Warriors are stronger than ever — because SELF-HELP means we have the power to take action, face our challenges and build the lives we really want.

 The Warrior Story

-The gang knows me pretty well.
-They know that for 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+The gang knows my story pretty well.
+They know how, for 20 years, I battled Bipolar Disorder, Alcoholism, Anxiety Disorders and PTSD.
 Those struggles left me feeling so powerless that I tried to end my life.
-But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge.
+But in that dark time, I discovered something life-changing: Mental health is the key to overcoming any challenge.

-Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge, so you can take control of your emotions, triumph over challenges and build the life you really want!
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge, so you can take charge of your emotions, triumph over challenges and build the life you really want!

 They face their struggles.
 They lean on each other.
 They embrace the Warrior mindset.